newsnowlabs/.github/profile/README.md

 By provisioning a devtainer for each task or branch, collaborative software and product development teams can make their lean and iterative development practices much more productive and efficient.

-Dockside is free and open-source and can be hosted by anyone on-prem or in the cloud.
+Dockside is free and open-source and can be hosted by anyone, on-prem or in the cloud.

 To learn more, see [dockside.io](https://dockside.io), view [Dockside on Github](https://github.com/newsnowlabs/dockside), and to see Dockside in action try the [Dockside Live Demo](https://www.demo.dockside.cloud/demo/).